Curved Page Divider

 · Behavioral Problems: Challenges like aggression, defiance, and withdrawal can be symptoms of mental health struggles.

-· Post-Traumatic Stress Disorder (PTSD): The majority of foster children are suffering from PTSD because of their previous traumatic experiences.
+· Post-Traumatic Stress Disorder (PTSD): The majority of foster children have PTSD because of their previous traumatic experiences.

 Addressing Health Needs